Annual Mentoring and Career Development Symposium

 During the Lunch with Mentors event, trainees (students and postdocs) will have the opportunity to chat and engage in informal conversations with mentors over a 45 minute catered lunch session (~8-12 trainees per mentor).
 The main aim of this event is to inspire and motivate the next generation of OHBM researchers, giving them an invaluable and rare opportunity to learn from the experience of the invited mentors.

-Mentoring Symposium Program
+Mentoring Symposium Program for 2018

 Talk: "Life in Academia and Industry (and back)"